metarank/lightgbm4j/README.md

 ## Supported platforms

-This code is tested to work well with Linux (Ubuntu 20.04), Windows (Server 2019) and MacOS 10.15.
-Supported Java versions are 8 and 11 (probably it will also work with anything >11).
+This code is tested to work well with Linux (Ubuntu 20.04), Windows (Server 2019) and MacOS 10.15/11.
+Supported Java versions are 8, 11 and 17.

 ## LightGBM API Coverage